arunchaganty/brimutils/README.txt

   aliases.sh -- Utils in disguise as bash aliases.

   install.py -- Script for installing (hopefully) everything.
 Run without arguments to see usage and help.
+A bit outdated.

+  Makefile -- More crude and direct way to build and install.

   README.txt -- You are here.